 “I hope the words you speak are true for you and me as well,” said Kismet.

 Javeed rode in the passenger’s seat of a taxi on a route he had driven thousands of time before.
-This time he ignored the traffic, the Turkish music on coming through the speakers, and his roommates chatter.
+This time he ignored the traffic, the Iranian music on coming through the speakers, and the chatter from his roommate.
 Javeed was deep in thought and was thinking about his life and the father he would be when he returned.
 His palms sweated and his heart picked up to a fast pace.
 In this moment, while riding to the airport on a desert highway, he knew it was time to make a decision.

 “Stop the car!”